mickimnet/code-examples/text/text.md

 ![Myth Adventures][image]

 ## About the series ##

-The Myth Adventures series of **humorous** fantasy novels began in 1978 with "`Another Fine Myth`".
+The Myth Adventures series of  _humorous_ fantasy novels began in 1978 with "`Another Fine Myth`".
 Over the next 24 years [Bob][asprin] wrote eleven more books in the series.
-You can see the covers in their currently available editions on our [Cover Gallery](http://mythadventures.net/cover-art/) page.
+You can see the covers in their currently available editions on the [Cover Gallery](http://mythadventures.net/cover-art/) page.

 ## Chronology ##

 1. _Another Fine Myth_ (1978)
 2. _Myth Conceptions_ (1980)
 3. _Myth Directions_ (1982)
+4. …

 |     Publishers    |         Bookbinding         |
 | :---------------- | :-------------------------: |